 The Bida Islands are also accessible by daytrip from Koh Lanta.
 In addition to these excellent sites, Koh Lanta dive centers also head to Koh Ha and Hin Daeng & Hin Muang.
 Koh Ha is a stunning collection of five islands and a good place for whale sharks, too.

 Farther south from Koh Ha are two more dive sites, located right next to each other: Hin Daeng & Hin Muang.
-These two deeper sites are always in the conversation for Thailand’s best dives, and the reason is that you can see both whale sharks and manta rays when visiting!
+These two deeper sites in Krabi are always in the conversation for Thailand’s best dives, and the reason is that you can see both whale sharks and manta rays when visiting!

 Which Has The Best Nightlife?